NuGet/NuGetDocs/NuGet.Docs/Consume/ProjectJson-Format.md

 The Package id corresponds to the id of the package on nuget.org , the same as the id used in the package manager console: `Install-Package Microsoft.NETCore`

 The version constraint of **"5.0.0"** corresponds to the **>= 5.0.0** constraint.
-This means that if for some reason 5.0.0 is not available on the server in 5.0.1 is, the restore will pick 5.0.1 and warn you about the upgrade.
+This means that if for some reason 5.0.0 is not available on the server and 5.0.1 is, the restore will pick 5.0.1 and warn you about the upgrade.
 Otherwise restore will pick the lowest possible version on the server matching the constraint which will be 5.0.0.

 See dependency resolution document for more details on resolution rules.